donbr/Microservices-With-Spring-Student-Files/LabInstructions/Lab 7.md

 7. First, take a look at the lab-7-sentence-server project.
 It has been refactored a bit from previous examples.
 There is now a WordService and WordServiceImpl that wraps calls to the Feign clients.
 This was mainly done to make the lab instructions easier, so that your code modifications are within one class.

 8. Open the POM.
-Add another dependency for spring-cloud-starter-netflix-hystrix.
+Add another dependency for spring-cloud-starter-hystrix.

 9. Edit the main Application configuration class and @EnableHystrix.